4wdmedia/postcss-ie8/README.md

 # postcss-ie8

-[PostCSS] plugin for transforming a stylesheet to an IE8-compatible stylesheet.
+[postcss] plugin for transforming a stylesheet to an IE8-compatible stylesheet.

 ## Installation